T-parrish/100daysofcode/r1-log.md

 ### R1D18
 📷 Learned iterative, recursive, and stack-based methods of manipulating / interacting with Linked Lists.
 Ate cuttlefish pasta with cuttlefish ink sauce.
 Did a photoshoot for a hotel in Venice.
 What a day. 😵😴 #100daysofcode

+### R1D19
+💥Finished & refactored my Node API routes then spent a couple hours being blown away by the @keyframers.
+What these wizards can accomplish with nothing but CSS is mind blowing / inspiring. #100daysofcode